folio-org/mod-source-record-manager/RuleProcessorApi.md

 ##### **NOTE**: Regarding ending punctuation - if the mapped text ends with (".", ",", ";") then it will be(the last symbol) removed for the matching with Contributor Type.

 ####  Map single JsonObject
-If there is a need to map not arrays or string but JsonObject with simple fields inside (strings), there can be used "createSingleObject" rule: which process a record field:
+If there is a need to map not arrays or string but JsonObject with simple fields inside (strings), there can be used "createSingleObject" rule, which will create a single JsonObject with specified fields:

 ```json
 Building Dates JsonObject: